Max Martin songs in & Juliet you need to listen out for

 Max Martin is a Swedish songwriter, record producer and singer who has worked with some of the biggest names in music.
 With 22 number one hits under his belt, Martin has established himself as a juggernaut in the music industry and has received numerous Grammy Award nominations over the last two decades.
-To celebrate the Max Martin tracks in the upcoming musical & Juliet, take a listen to some of the iconic songs either written or co-written by Martin and book your tickets for the musical’s world premiere in London.
+To celebrate the Max Martin songs in & Juliet you can hear, take a listen to the iconic songs either written or co-written by Martin and book your tickets for the musical’s world premiere in London.

 “Baby One More Time” – Britney Spears

-Britney’s debut single “Baby One More Time” recently celebrated its 20th anniversary and was released when Britney was just 16 years old.
-A poppy ballad all about a girl wanting a boy back, the accompanying music video sees Britney in different school-related places from the basketball court to the corridor.
+Britney’s debut single “Baby One More Time” celebrated its 20th anniversary and was released when Britney was just 16 years old.
 The song went to number 1 in 20 countries and turned Britney into an overnight success, rocketing her to stardom.
-“Baby One More Time” will be performed in & Juliet at the Shaftesbury Theatre.

 “It’s My Life” – Bon Jovi